-Back in the 1990s, there was a hotel on Elbut Lane in Birtle near Bury, Lancashire called Le Normandie.
-It was notable for having a Michelin-starred restaurant run by the late Yves Champeau.
+Back in the 1980s and 1990s, there was a hotel on Elbut Lane in Birtle near Bury, Lancashire called Le Normandie.
+It was notable for having a restaurant run by the late Yves Champeau (later gaining a Michelin star under Chef Pascal who comments to us below).
 It was here that young local lad Simon Hopkinson found his way around a kitchen.

 Hopkinson went on to have a successful career in food, which included working with Terence Conran to open Bibendum in the old Michelin Tyres building on the Fulham Road, London.
 After leaving professional kitchens behind, Hopkinson became a successful food author, newspaper columnist, and television presenter – often combining his firmly held, near-vehement views on ingredients with simple recipes that enable those ingredients to shine.